marek-iiasa/yayue/models/mcma/docs/source/user_guide.rst

 Therefore, the below suggested steps is just an example.

 #.
 Make sure that the ``pymcma`` conda environment is activated.
-    Twe activation needs to be done only once in the terminal window, where the the analyses are made.
+    The activation needs to be done only once in the terminal window, where the analyses are made.
     To activate the environment execute: